TroelsHal/SolanaBet/README.md

 - [ ] Experiment with other RPC nodes
 - [ ] Validate program on Solana Explorer
 - [ ] Add security.txt
+- [ ] Show amounts in both lamports and SOL